 10.5.
 Dissemination format - other

-Data are sent to Eurostat, either to be used in European aggregates and to be released also as national data.
+Data are sent to Eurostat to estimate the European aggregates and to be disseminated also as national data.

 Belgium has been providing Eurostat with regular (annual) quality reports covering most of the categories of the ESS Standard for Quality Reports.
-Eurostat prepares a summary quality reports which is discussed in a yearly meeting with Member States.
+Eurostat prepares a synthesis of quality reports that is discussed in a yearly meeting with Member States.

 11.2.
 Quality management - assessment